- SCORPION DISTRIBUTION

 - SCORPION TREATMENT FOR THE ATTIC

-- SCORPION DUST FOR THE ATTIC AND CRAWL SPACE
+- SCORPION DUST AND LIQUIDS FOR ATTICS AND CRAWL SPACES

 - SCORPION CONTROL FOR LIVING AREAS

 - SCORPION CONTROL LIQUID SPRAY FOR INSIDE THE HOME

 Scorpions are found in most parts of the United States.
 It used to be that they were only considered a “southern pest”, but in recent years have been found in many northern tier states.
 This is most likely due to them being relocated, along with nursery stock, since it is highly unlikely they have migrated any significant distance.
 Though scorpions are mobile and will travel several hundred feet during their lifetimes, interstate relocation’s would not be possible without the help of man.

 Many shrubs, plants, flowers and trees are commercially grown in the south and then sold to markets in northern states.
 It is not uncommon for some unwanted “hitchhikers” to travel with such stock when sold and during this time, many pests will be relocated to areas where they normally don’t exist.
 Though the weather may be too harsh for most of these pests, some will find refuge in heated malls and other facilities which have controlled environments.
 Some will eventually find their way into homes and other buildings where they are able to establish themselves and start to reproduce.
 Though this is happening around the United States, the bulk of scorpion infestations are still most common in the mid to southern states and extend from the west coast to the east coast.